 For treks documented on the Indiahikes Trekipedia, you refer to the documentation (such as this) or a check a local trek guide as your source of credible information.

-Pro-Tip: It’s best to contact the forest department to get more information about permissions.
+contact the forest department to get more information about permissions.
 Most treks which lie in the forest region have a contact number where you can reach out to – Contact Regional Forest Office which can be found online from the Forest Department.

 For example – In Karnataka, you can find the details here.
 Few trails would be linked with the Tourism Department where you can pre book your slot)